» Disability News Articles » » Seniors News

 The national scheme to allow seniors to use their concession cards outside their home states started rolling out on January 1, federal Community Services Minister Jenny Macklin said on Sunday.

-"We're still negotiating with Queensland and Western Australia, but we are very pleased that the other states have agreed to recognise each other's concession card and make it easier for seniors as they travel around Australia," Ms Macklin told reporters in Melbourne.
+"We're still negotiating with Queensland and Western Australia, but we are very pleased that the other states have agreed to recognize each other's concession card and make it easier for seniors as they travel around Australia," Ms Macklin told reporters in Melbourne.

 "This will mean, when it's fully implemented, three million senior Australians will be able to access cheaper travel interstate.